nsgpriyanshu/nsdemo/README.md

 It's a simple website created with Next.js, showcasing various AI-related courses.

+## Disclaimer

+This is a part of my learning.
+I mean, I designed this website to understand Next.js and Aeternity UI.
+I also got the idea from a very popular youtuber, namely Code aur chai.
+You can check out his videos for a better understanding.

 ## Description

 This project serves as a basic implementation of a website using Next.js.
 It includes functionality to display AI courses fetched from a JSON file and styled using Ascenity UI components.